Leadership

 Board of Directors

-• Hugh Bradby, President
+• Thsespal Kundan, President

 • Ashok Fenn, Vice President

-• Dr Craig Cook
+• Dr. Craig Cook

 Dr Cook joined Woodstock as Principal in July 2019.
 He brings a wealth of experience in educational leadership, having worked at schools and in higher education in the USA, the Philippines, and Indonesia.
 Dr Cook has a PhD in Sociology from Ateneo de Manila University in the Philippines.